dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 EDHOC is designed to perform well in constrained networks where message sizes are restricted for performance reasons.
-In the basic message construction, the size of plaintext in message_2 is limited to the length of the output of the key derivation function which in turn is decided by the EDHOC hash function.
+In the basic message construction, the size of the plaintext in message_2 is limited to the length of the output of the key derivation function, which in turn is determined by the EDHOC hash algorithm of the EDHOC cipher suite that is used in the EDHOC session.
 For example, with SHA-256 as EDHOC hash algorithm, the maximum size of plaintext in message_2 is 8160 bytes.
 However, EDHOC also defines an optional backward compatible method for handling arbitrarily long message_2 plaintext sizes, see Appendix G in {{RFC9528}}.
 The other three EAP-EDHOC messages do not have an upper bound.

-Furthermore, in the case of sending a certificate in a message instead of a reference, a certificate may in principle be as long as 16 MB.
+Furthermore, when an EDHOC message specifies a certificate as the sender's authentication credential and the certificate is transported by value instead of identified by reference, the certificate may in principle be as long as 16 MB.
-Hence, the EAP-EDHOC messages sent in a single round may thus be larger than the MTU size or the maximum Remote Authentication Dial-In User Service (RADIUS) packet size of 4096 octets.
+Hence, the EAP-EDHOC messages sent in a single round may be larger than the MTU size or the maximum Remote Authentication Dial-In User Service (RADIUS) packet size of 4096 octets.
 As a result, an EAP-EDHOC implementation MUST provide its support for fragmentation and reassembly.

 Since EAP is a simple ACK-NAK protocol, fragmentation support can be easily added.
-In EAP, fragments that are lost or damaged in transit will be retransmitted, and since sequencing information is provided by the Identifier field in EAP, there is no need for a fragment offset field as is provided in IPv4 EAP-EDHOC fragmentation support is provided through the addition of flags octet within the EAP-Response and EAP-Request packets, as well as a EDHOC Message Length field.
+In EAP, fragments that are lost or damaged in transit will be retransmitted, and since sequencing information is provided by the Identifier field in EAP, there is no need for a fragment offset field as is provided in IPv4.

+EAP-EDHOC fragmentation support is provided through the addition of flags octet within the EAP-Response and EAP-Request packets, as well as an EDHOC Message Length field.
 Flags include the Length included (L), More fragments (M), and EAP-EDHOC Start (S) bits.
 The L flag is set to indicate the presence of the EDHOC Message Length field, and MUST be set for the first fragment of a fragmented EDHOC message.
 The M flag is set on all but the last fragment.
-The S flag is set only within the EAP-EDHOC start message sent from the EAP server to the peer.
+The S flag is set only within the EAP-EDHOC start message sent by the EAP server to the peer.
 The EDHOC Message Length field provides the total length of the EDHOC message that is being fragmented; this simplifies buffer allocation.